isaacjstriker/pokedexcli/README.md

 This project was created as part of the Boot.dev backend developer course.
 It is a CLI tool that allows users to explore Pokémon locations, catch Pokémon, and manage their own Pokédex using data from the [PokeAPI](https://pokeapi.co/).

+Just as a side note, it took me a decent amount of time to get this project finished.
+And I love what I've learned so far on Boot.dev!

 ## Features

 - Explore Pokémon locations and see which Pokémon can be found there